 Rev Herron is a well-known church and civic figure in West Tyrone.
 He is Clerk of the Presbytery of Omagh which consists of 40 congregations in West Tyrone and Fermanagh.
 He is also a member of the Education Authority for Northern Ireland.
 In 2015, he was awarded an OBE in the Queen’s Birthday Honours list for services to education.

 Currently, Trinity is a congregation of approximately 250 families and Gillygooley has 80 families.

-Sunday services are at 11.30am every Sunday.
+When we are open, Sunday services are at 11.30am.
 Seating is limited due to Covid19 restrictions and anyone wishing to attend MUST book their place by contacting our Clerk of Session, Claire McElhinney.
 Please be aware that face coverings should be worn and 2m social distancing measures will be in place.

 The church is equipped with a speaker system which has the ‘loop’ system built in for hearing aid users.
 There is disabled wheelchair access to the church from the rear door nearest the gate which leads on to Fairmount Road and there is space in the front row of pews nearest the walls on either side of the nave for wheelchairs.